kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 - Test workflows in real-time, ensuring they perform as expected before moving them into production environments.
 - Promote workflow code seamlessly to production, keeping it version-controlled and aligned with existing deployment practices without added friction.

-In contrast, Airflow and Prefect often require fragmented processes for development, testing, and deployment, which can introduce complexity and slow down the workflow lifecycle:

-- Airflow requires workflows to be defined in Python, which is done outside of its web-based user interface.
-This separation means that developers often use different tools for coding, testing, and deploying workflows, which can complicate collaboration and alignment between development and production environments.
-- Prefect also relies on Python scripts for workflow definitions, and while it offers a UI for monitoring, the development and testing phases are primarily code-centric and may not provide the same level of integration between iterative development and deployment.
-So, promoting workflows to production can require additional configurations.

-So, by offering an integrated platform, Kestra reduces the barriers between different stages of the workflow lifecycle.
+By offering an integrated platform, Kestra reduces the barriers between different stages of the workflow lifecycle.

 ### Language-Agnostic
 While Airflow and Prefect heavily rely on Python code to define workflows, Kestra offers a language-agnostic approach using YAML.
 This allows teams without programming expertise to create and manage workflows through declarative configurations, enhancing collaboration between technical and non-technical stakeholders.